slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Stupidity is overlooking or dismissing crucial information."
 -- Adam Robinson [1955]*

 Stupidity is the cost of intelligence operating in a complex environment and it’s almost inevitable.
-It’s easier to recognise stupidity in others than ourselves but don’t take for granted that others are acting stupid.
-Common sense is not so common.

-Most people don’t actually think, they just take their first thought and go.
-There are no smart people or stupid people, just people being smart or being stupid.
-Being smart means thinking things through trying to find the real answer, not the first answer.
-Being stupid means avoiding thinking by jumping to conclusions.
-Jumping to a conclusion is like quitting a game: you lose by default.
-That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
-So when someone says «They are so stupid!», it means they’ve stopped thinking.
+We spot it faster in others than ourselves, but don’t assume others are stupid.
+Common sense is rare.
+Most people don’t think, they grab their first thought and run.
+There are no fixed smart or stupid people, only moments of smart or stupid behavior.
+Smart is thinking through to the real answer.
+Stupid is jumping to conclusions to avoid thinking.
+Saying «I don’t know» is usually smart — it refuses to quit the game early.
+When someone calls others «stupid», they’ve stopped thinking.

 > *"When a clown moves into a palace, he doesn’t become a king.
 The palace becomes a circus."
 -- vox populi*